Music Grades 3 - Grade 8

 Mission statement:

-Each lesson will normally consist of three parts:
+Each lesson will normally consist of four parts:

 each class will introduce one to three new musical terms or concepts.
 Each class